EU Commission hearings approach conclusion

-BRUSSELS The European Parliament has largely concluded the confirmation hearings for the incoming European Commission, the EU executive to be led by Jean-Claude Juncker.
+BRUSSELS The European Parliament should conclude confirmation hearings on Tuesday for nominees to the incoming European Commission, the EU executive body to be led by Jean-Claude Juncker.

-Juncker needs to find one new candidate and make some minor changes to portfolios before a plenary vote to confirm the new Commission, scheduled for Oct.
-22. It is due to take over from the team led by Jose Manuel Barroso on Nov.
-1.

-Each of the 28 member states nominates a commissioner.
-The provisional line-up proposed by Juncker is as follows:
+The process faces a turbulent denouement after consensus broke down between Juncker's centre-right allies and the centre-left.
+Remaining timetable (London time) followed by details of the team:

 PRESIDENT JEAN-CLAUDE JUNCKER